MauritzLM/kanban-task-management-app/README.md

 1. Column formset
    - Uses modelformsetfactory and column form
    - No extra forms
-   - can delete set to true
+   - Can delete set to true

 2. Subtask formset
    - Uses modelformsetfactory and subtask form
    - No extra forms
-   - can delete set to true
+   - Can delete set to true
-   - placeholder widget for sub_name
+   - Placeholder widget for sub_name

 3. Task view formset
    - Uses modelformsetfactory and subtask model